awsdocs/amazon-fsx-lustre-user-guide/doc_source/what-is.md

 1. For information on performance, see [Amazon FSx for Lustre Performance](performance.md)\.

-1. For information on linking your file system to an Amazon S3 bucket data repository, see [Using Data Repositories with Amazon FSx for Lustre](fsx-data-repositories.md)\.
+1. For information on linking your file system to an Amazon S3 bucket data repository, see [Using data repositories with Amazon FSx for Lustre](fsx-data-repositories.md)\.

 1. For Amazon FSx for Lustre security details, see [Security in Amazon FSx for Lustre](security.md)\.